pvnklyn/Machine-Learning/README.md

-These are the class files, assignments and projects which are done pvnklyn while attending on-line classes
+These are the class files, assignments and projects which are done pvnklyn.